ohermans1/autoBlogger-Backlink-Programme/README.md

 - However, you may not remove the back-links without prior consent from autoBlogger.

+- By participating, you also agree that autoBlogger takes no responsibility for any changes to your search scores or SEO in general.

 We value your participation in the Backlinks Program and aim to provide a beneficial and collaborative experience for all users.

 ***